cmu-sei/juneberry/docs/specs/report_configuration_specification.md

 }
 ```

-Here you can see the "classes" field has been added to the schema in both possible locations.
+Here you can see the "classes" field has been added to the Report in both possible locations.
 However,
 the classes "0,1,2" will be chosen for the value in curve_sources because that location is given
 higher priority.

-## Experiment Config PR Report Schema Differences
+## Experiment Config PR Report Stanza Differences
-A PR report stanza in an experiment config only has one potential new field in the schema, and it's the
+A PR report stanza in an experiment config only has one potential new field in the stanza, and it's the
-"tests" field described in the [previous section](#Experiment Config ROC Report Schema Differences).
+"tests" field described in the [previous section](#Experiment Config ROC Report Stanza Differences).
 The
 purpose and functionality of the field is the same: it's to populate the 'curve_sources' field for the
 PR Report with the correct model/eval dataset combinations.

-## Experiment Config Summary Report Schema Differences
+## Experiment Config Summary Report Stanza Differences
-The Summary Report schema differences in an experiment config don't include any new fields.
+The Summary Report stanza differences in an experiment config don't include any new fields.
 Instead,
 they're described best by the fields that might not be there: the 'metrics_files' and 'plot_files'
 kwargs.
 The 'metrics_files' indicates which evaluation metrics to include in the Summary report, while
 the 'plot_files' indicate any plots or figures to include in the summary.
 It's likely that both of these